mezera/mrQ/README.md

    - GE scanners: Change the scanner default by editing the saveinter cv: saveinter=1.
    - Siemens scanners:
    - Philips scanners: *If you know how to implement these settings, please email us.*
 5. Scan with the same prescan parameters for all SPGR scans.
-To do this, scan the highest SNR image first (flip angle = 10).
+To do this, scan the highest SNR image first (flip angle = 10 degrees).
 For the next scan, choose manual pre-scan and perform the scan without changing the pre-scan parameters.

 ##### EPI spin-echo inversion recovery scans (B1 mapping) #####